openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

   only works with UEFI booting.
 This not unique to ZFS. `GRUB does not and will not work on 4Kn with legacy (BIOS) booting.
   <http://savannah.gnu.org/bugs/?46700>`__
-- You MUST use a UEFI system for this guide as GRUB is not yet supported.
-To verify UEFI, go to /sys/firmware/efi/efivars and make sure it is not empty.
+- You MUST use a UEFI system for this guide as GRUB is not supported and will not be supported in the forseeable future.
+To verify that you are using UEFI, go to /sys/firmware/efi/efivars and make sure it is not empty.

 Computers that have less than 2 GiB of memory run ZFS slowly.
 4 GiB of memory is recommended for normal performance in basic workloads.
 If you wish to use